phac-nml/irida/doc/user/administrator/troubleshooting/pipelines/index.md

 Here, I adjusted the **SNV density threshold** of `501` to be greater than the **window size** (`500`).

-Rerunning the pipeline with these parameters results in a successfull execution:
+Rerunning the pipeline with these parameters results in a successful execution:

 ![snvphyl-pipeline-no-density-results.png][]

-## 6.2.
-Another example

 [jobs-all-error-details.png]: ../images/jobs-all-error-details.png
 [job-error-details.png]: ../images/job-error-details.png